MarkusRose/finance-calculator/README.md

 Now that we have tested some basic utilities, it is time to move on to a more complex service class.
 See commit "adding a history service with unit tests" to continue.

+### Adding unit tests to a service

+Now we are adding a history service, that will keep track of previous requests and allows us to look what we have already calculated.
+The new service and associated test are under the services folder: `loan-history.service.*`.

+Services are more complex to test.
+These require a `TestBed` to configure a test module.
+This is done very similarly to normal Angular modules.
+Once that is done, we can inject the service we create.

+After injecting the service, testing is very similar to utility functions.
+We do have to keep in mind that the service needs to be fresh for each test, so the `beforeEach` statement becomes very important.

+Changes:

+-   add service for history & spec file
+-   Store up to the last `maxHistoryLength` requests in a history object.
+-   add function to recall history item and clear history
+-   show history table / list below results section.

+Next up: component testing in jest.